vijaybalebail/ORDS-python-flask/ORDS/backend.md

     ![](images/curlTest.png " ")

-8. You can run the url constucted from the handler and run in a bouser and get json data back.
+8. You can run the url constucted from the handler and run in a browser and get json data back.

    ![](images/urlords.png " ")